aureliayang/XEcoSLIM/README.md

 # *X*EcoSLIM
 ## We build the deep learning model to further accelerate the GPU version EcoSLIM.
-As the first step, we directly adopted (1) the fancy DNN model from fluid dynamics and (2) Neural ODE.
+As the first step, we directly adopted
+(1) the fancy DNN model from fluid dynamics
+(2) Neural ODE.
 Currently, we are training the DL model based on hillslope physical model and modifying the DL model to adapt water age simulations.

 **Please stay tuned for the amazing results at AGU23!**